helm/helm-www/content/docs/glossary.md

 These exposed variables are called _values_ in Helm parlance.

-Values can be set during `helm install` and `helm upgrade` operations, either by passing them in directly, or by uploading a `values.yaml` file.
+Values can be set during `helm install` and `helm upgrade` operations, either by passing them in directly, or by using a `values.yaml` file.